garrettw/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP5.4 and up, there are archived versions of Dice which supports PHP5.3 however this is no longer maintanied.
+Dice is compatible with PHP5.4 and up.

 Updates
 ------------
+14/08/2014
+* (garrettw) Made my fork focusing on code readability, simplicity, and optimization

 28/06/2014
-* Greatly improved efficienty.
+* Greatly improved efficiency.
 Dice is now the fastest Dependency Injection Container for PHP!

 06/06/2014
 * Added support for cyclic references ( https://github.com/TomBZombie/Dice/issues/7 ).
 Please note this is poor design but this fix will stop the infinite loop this design creates.